 TransCanada holds all of the common shares of TCPL and these are not listed on a public market.
-TCPL's Formosa Bonds, referred to in the above Debt section, are listed on the Taipei Exchange.
+TCPL's Formosa Bonds are listed on the Taipei Exchange.
 Since the date of issuance no Formosa Bonds have been traded on the Taipei Exchange.

-During 2014 to date, 22,364,481 common shares of TCPL were issued to TransCanada as set out in the following table:
+During 2016 (to date), 79,655,911 common shares of TCPL were issued to TransCanada as set out in the following table: